Marquardt School District 15 Dedicates Performing Arts Center

 Dr. O’Shea said, “This performing arts center and its STEAM integrated labs will provide educational opportunities for the community’s children, not just for today but for generations to come.”

-The 33,000-square-foot facility, designed by Legat Architects and built by IHC Construction Companies, features the 500-seat auditorium with LED lights and advanced audio-visual systems.
+The 33,000-square-foot facility designed by Legat Architects (in conjunction with Slingshot Architecture) and built by IHC Construction Companies, features the 500-seat auditorium with LED lights and advanced audio-visual systems.

 “The Marquardt PAC is designed for innovation and performance, and it’s designed for community celebration,” said Patrick Brosnan.
 “Its terra cotta wall is a beacon to invite students, parents, and the community to participate.”